meda1028/VitAImine/README.md

 }
 ```

-If you are using Digitalocean Apps, Heroku or another service you can also use Environment Variables instead of a settings file.
+If you are using Digitalocean Apps, Heroku, Docker or another service you can also use Environment Variables instead of a settings file.
 Configure these with the appropriate values:
 ```
 DISCORD_TOK
 WITAPIKEY
+ANKI
 ```

 ## Running